 All ENGI courses in Engineering One are offered in each of the three semesters at the St. John’s campus.
 At the Grenfell Campus, each ENGI course is offered once during the academic year.

-- ENGL 1090 Critical Reading and Writing I
+- ENGL 1090 Critical Reading and Writing I or ENGL 1020 Writing for Second Language Students I (for non-native English-speaking students)

 - CHEM 1050 General Chemistry I